 Recent dry conditions have kept North Florida and Nature Coast rivers, creeks, and tributaries below flood stage for the last couple of weeks.
 As Hurricane Idalia continues to push into the eastern Gulf of Mexico and towards the Florida West Coast, several rounds of intense rainfall can be expected.
-River Flood Warnings will go into effect Wednesday afternoon/evening for the St. Mary's River at Macclenny (Nassau, Baker), Suwannee River near Wilcox (Gilchrist, Levy and Dixie), and Thursday morning/afternoon for Santa Fe River near Worthington Springs and O'Leno State Park (Union, Alachua) as minor flooding is forecast.
-A River Flood Warning will go into effect Wednesday morning for Alafia River at Riverview (Hillsborough) as storm surge associated with Idalia is expected to cause major flooding on lower portions of the river.
-Rainfall totals will remain trackdependent, but there remains a greater chance for heavy rainfall to the east of the storm's track.
+River Flood will effect Warnings into Wednesday go afternoon/evening for the St. Mary's River at Macclenny (Nassau, Baker), and Thursday morning/afternoon for Santa Fe River near Worthington Springs and O'Leno State Park (Union, Alachua) as minor flooding is forecast.
+A River Flood Warning will go into effect Wednesday morning for Alafia River at Riverview (Hillsborough) and Suwannee River near Wilcox (Gilchrist, Levy and Dixie) as storm surge associated with Idalia is expected to cause flooding on lower portions of the river.
+Rainfall totals will remain trackdependent.